-The Cardiothoracic Surgery Division at Stony Brook University Heart Institute has received a three-star rating — the highest awarded — from The Society of Thoracic Surgeons (STS) for overall patient care and outcomes in isolated coronary artery bypass grafting (CABG) surgery.
-This distinguished award is in recognition of the isolated CABG procedures we performed from January to December 2017.
+The Cardiothoracic Surgery Division at Stony Brook University Heart Institute has received a three-star rating — the highest rating — from The Society of Thoracic Surgeons (STS) for overall patient care and outcomes in isolated coronary artery bypass grafting (CABG) surgery.
+This distinguished rating is in recognition of the isolated CABG procedures we performed from January to December 2017.
 The STS ratings are regarded as the definitive national reporting system for cardiac surgery.

 A Big Honor for Stony Brook’s Cardiac Surgery Team

 The three-star rating that Stony Brook achieved is an “Overall Composite Score” for patient outcomes and quality of care for isolated CABG surgery.
 It measures a surgical team’s performance before, during and after coronary artery bypass grafting surgery, which is the most frequently performed heart surgery.
 Three stars denotes the highest category of quality and places us among the elite for coronary artery bypass surgery in the United States and Canada.
 Historically, only about 10 to 15 percent of hospitals receive the three-star rating.

 “Knowing which hospitals have superior results is a huge advantage for patients,” says Joanna Chikwe, MD, Director of the Heart Institute and Chief of Cardiothoracic Surgery.
 “They can have peace of mind knowing they’re getting care from one of the top-rated facilities in the nation.”